bodmandao/celo-lottery/README.md

 Set `minimum player` and click on `deploy` button on remix after you have successfully connected your wallet.

 Congratulations!
-You have successfully deployed a decentralized on CELO blockchain.
+You have successfully deployed a decentralized lottery on the CELO blockchain.
 You can go ahead to interact with your contract.
 ![deployed](https://github.com/bodmandao/celo_decentralized_lottery/assets/154741685/8b2c461a-c6a6-48c5-b7df-f5c66b2d1fc0)

 ### Section 6: Conclusion

 Decentralized lotteries on CELO represent a fascinating application of blockchain technology, offering transparency, fairness, and trust to the world of chance.
-By building and deploying your own smart contract, you gain a deeper understanding of DApp development and witness the power of blockchain in action.
+By building and deploying your smart contract, you gain a deeper understanding of DApp development and witness the power of blockchain in action.
 So, take the plunge, explore the code, and unleash your creativity to build a decentralized lottery that resonates with your community.
 Remember, the possibilities are boundless, and the future of entertainment lies in your hands (or rather, your smart contract!)

 ### Section 7: Next Steps